canonical-web-and-design/tutorials.ubuntu.com/tutorials/server/configure-ssh-2fa/configure-ssh-2fa.md

   - Increase the original generation time limit: no
   - Enable rate-limiting: yes

-You may have noticed the giant QR code that appeared during the process, underneath are your emergency scratch codes to be used if you don't have access to your phone: write them down on paper and keep them in a safe place.
+You may have noticed the giant QR code that appeared during the process, underneath are your emergency scratch codes to be used if you don’t have access to your phone: write them down on paper and keep them in a safe place.

 That's all.
-Now, let's open Google Authenticator and add our secret key to make it work.
+Now, let’s open Google Authenticator and add our secret key to make it work.

 ![IMAGE](./images/output.png)

 negative
-: Don't use unencrypted services to store secret keys, such as a notes synchronization service and so on.
+: Don’t use unencrypted services to store secret keys, such as a notes synchronization service and so on.
 If you don't want to type the key manually, use the QR code.

 ## Adding the secret to Google Authenticator
 Duration: 2:00

 We will use the latest version of Authenticator from the Play Store.
-The process shouldn't look very different on iOS.
+The process shouldn’t look very different on iOS.

 ![IMAGE](./images/add-button.png)